bucinskasj/bucinskasj.github.io/content/posts/founder-university.md

 Founder University (FU for short) will teach you how to start a technology company.
 It's a 12-week pre-accelerator for startups that is run by [Kelly](https://twitter.com/KSchricks) and [Presh](https://twitter.com/preshdkumar), and is part of a larger [LAUNCH venture investment firm/accelerator](https://www.launch.co/) headed by none other than [Jason Calacanis](https://twitter.com/Jason) himself.

-FU operates in a remote-first format, so you can complete it from anywhere in the world.
-It has a $500 deposit that is returned if you join all the mandatory Monday sessions and, also, offers scholarships for broke founders like yours truly, who sometimes have trouble scrounging up $500 on the spot.
+FU operates in a remote-first format, so you can complete it from anywhere in the world. **It has a $500 deposit that is fully refunded if you join all the mandatory Monday sessions** and, also, offers scholarships for broke founders like yours truly, who sometimes have trouble scrounging up $500 on the spot.

 ## Application process